Multiple Myeloma Clinical Trials

 As the only National Cancer Institute-designated Comprehensive Cancer Center based in Florida, Moffitt continues to lead the way in cancer research.
 Our multiple myeloma clinical trials are transforming the treatment landscape by eliminating obstacles and speeding up every step of the drug research and development process.
 These important research studies are the most reliable scientific method for determining whether a new treatment works better than the current standard of care.

-To learn more about the multiple myeloma clinical trials currently underway at Moffitt, call 1-888-663-3488 or complete a new patient registration form.
+To learn more about the multiple myeloma clinical trials currently underway at Moffitt, call 813-745-6100 or 1-800-679-0775 (toll-free) or submit a clinical trials inquiry form online.
 We can help you determine whether you qualify for one of our trials, and we do not require referrals.